nc1z/nc1z/README.md

 - Building an internal admin dashboard and external facing PWA for an MNC.
 Supporting the integration and migration of backend to Strapi CMS.

-  - Typescript, TurboRepo, React PWA, Strapi headless CMS (NodeJs), Jest
+  - Typescript, TurboRepo, React, Okta, Strapi headless CMS (NodeJs), Jest

 #### :credit_card: New Membership Platform